 How Many Candles Are Lit for Hanukkah?

-Because the hanukkiah is the menorah specifically for Hanukkah, it has 8 candles that are lit from the center candle called the shamash, or “helper” candle.
-This is in contrast to the typical menorah, which has 7 candles and is lit throughout the year.
+Because the Hanukkiah is the menorah used specifically for Hanukkah, it has 8 candles that are lit from a center candle called the shamash, or “servant” candle.
+This is in contrast to the typical Menorah, which has 7 candles and is lit throughout the year.

-Lighting the hanukkiah is something you and your family can do to commemorate God’s faithfulness, provision, and goodness.
+Lighting the Hanukkiah is something you and your family can do to commemorate God’s faithfulness, provision, and goodness.
 It is a way for you and your family to partake in a tradition that is tied to the Hebraic roots of your faith, resting in the knowledge that your Savior, Yeshua HaMashiach, also observed the festival (see the section below: Did Jesus Observe Hanukkah).

 Did Jesus Observe Hanukkah?

 “Now it was the Feast of Dedication in Jerusalem, and it was winter.
 And Jesus walked in the temple, in Solomon’s porch.”—John 10:22-23

 The account here in John reflects that Hanukkah, or the Feast of Dedication, was a well-established festival commemorating events that took place during the period of time between the Old Testament and New Testament.
 Jesus walked into the Temple during this festival, indicating His observance of it.

 What Can You Do While Your Hanukkiah Candles Are Lit?

 If you are interested in celebrating Hanukkah, you will want to purchase a Hanukkiah.
 After you light the candles, enjoy the time with your family!